AstroP25/blankcp/README.md

-# blankcp
-Blank radio codeplugs
+#Blank Radio Codeplug Repository

 This project is aimed at providing a blank codeplug repository for two way radio systems.
 While this is really aimed at providing blank codeplugs for Motorola radios, it can really be used for any radio vendor.

+#Naming Convention
 Codeplugs in this repository are structured as follows...
 <Model_Number>_<flashcode>.file